thomasballinger/rlundo/rlundoable/readme.md

 ------

 Python and IPython don't work yet!
 The readline linking story seems more complicated.
 I'd appreciate help with this!
+Right now python and ipython use wrappers written in Python that take the place of the patched readline.

 ##Techniques for creating the substitute readline function